Rising World Download For Mac

 Download

 Currently the dedicated server files are only available through Steam.
-They can also be downloaded via SteamCMD: https://forum.rising-world.net/thread/7827/
+They can also be downloaded via SteamCMD: https://forum.rising-world.net/thread/7827/Run the server

 To run the server, it's recommended to use one of the server start scripts (win_startscript.bat for Windows, linux_startscript.sh or linux_screen.sh for Linux).
 On Linux, it's important to set the LD_LIBRARY_PATH environment variable to the '/linux64' folder in the server directory before launching the server.